Beat The HeatTemperatures during the summer in B.C. can sometimes exceed 30°C. Learn how you can beat the heat and stay

 Swimming and Water Safety

-Taking a dip in a pool, lake, river or the ocean is a fun and popular way to beat the summer heat.
-Before you head out to the water, remember to check our Public Health Alerts In Your Area page for your local health authority pool, lake, river or beach advisories.
+Taking a dip in a pool, lake, river or the ocean is a fun and enjoyable way to beat the summer heat.
+Before you head to the water, remember to check our Public Health Alerts In Your Area page for your local health authority pool, lake, river or beach advisories.
 For information to help you and your family stay safe in and around the water this summer, click on the links below.

 - Child Safety: Preventing Drowning